The Early Cricket Library

 The Cricket Tutor – Rev James Pycroft – (1862)

-A follow up to The Cricket Field, reproduces a certain amount of information therein.
+A follow-up to The Cricket Field, it reproduces a certain amount of information therein.
 An excellent guide to Early Cricket thinking about how to play.

 It can be read here.